michal-bures/konkr_data/ai-chatter/default.md

 ### When slightly weaker or comparable strength
 > furious, caused major damage, did not suffer major damage
-- Take THAT!
-- That's what you get!
+- Take THAT!- That's what you get!
 - I'm winning!
 I'm winning, right?

-> reaction, furious, suffered major damage, did not cause major damage
+> furious, suffered major damage, did not cause major damage, angry reaction
 - You'll pay for that!
 - You'll regret that!
 - You'll pay for that soon enough!